Esri/calcite-app-components/src/components/calcite-tip-manager/usage/basic.md

 #### Basic

-Renders a tip manager using tip group as well as single tips.
+Renders a tip manager using a group of tips as well as a single tip.

 ```html
 <calcite-tip-manager>